 How Accident Hub handles CTP

-We lodge your CTP claim inside the 28-day window, we chase the insurer for approvals, we fight threshold misclassifications, and where damages are on the table we run them to settlement.
+We lodge your CTP claim inside the 28-day window, we chase the insurer for approvals, we argue threshold misclassifications, and where damages are on the table we see them through to settlement.
 What we don't do is ask you to learn the scheme while you're in pain.
 That's our job.

 The only thing you need to know is which of the four customer types you are after a NSW crash — not injured / injured, at fault / not at fault.
 We've built Accident Hub to handle all four.
-Unlike most compensation law firms, that includes drivers who caused the crash themselves — because the 52 weeks of statutory benefits are yours, and someone needs to lodge them for you.
+Unlike most compensation law firms, that includes drivers who caused the crash themselves — because there's still meaningful support on the table, and someone needs to lodge them for you.

 Had a car accident?
 Call Accident Hub.